yliuEmma/CS639FALL20website/docs/index.md

 For Custom Blur: after the user dragging a certain region over an object, it will automatically blur the object as it moves.

-select the faces that you'd like to blur, then click Apply.

 ### Photoshop object selection tool:

 draw a rectangular region or a lasso around the object.